Up to 60% off sofas & mattresses — limited‑time deals.

 Pros Cons

-Storage ottoman adds real utility Not a deep-seat lounge style
+Storage ottoman adds real daily utility Not a deep-seat lounge style

-Removable cushions/covers simplify upkeep Comfort is more supportive than plush
+Removable covers simplify upkeep Comfort leans supportive over plush

 Tool-free setup is approachable Back support is better upright than sprawled